seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 # Naming

 Good names go a long way towards pre-empting comments.
 Following certain conventions make the code-reading experience smoother by not surprising your reader.
-They can even speed up code-writing by making you think "What exactly am I trying to express here?" rather than reaching for the first thing that comes to mind.
+They can even speed up code-writing by making you think _"What exactly am I trying to express here?"_ rather than barging ahead into a dead end with the first thing that comes to mind.

 ## Names Should Be At Least Two Words

 The clarity of any given name goes _way_ up from one word to two.
+Look around you: how many tables, chairs, windows, devices, utensils, tools, vehicles or people can you uniquely identify by adding just one adjective or locator to, well, "table", "chair", "window", etc.?
 When in doubt, overshare.

-That said, this is a guideline, not a hard rule; sometimes just `data` is the only suitable name.
+**Exception:** in highly-generic contexts, you might not be able to come up with a better name than `row` or `data`.

-**Exception:** in certain inline contexts, shorter names can improve clarity by reducing repetitive noise, such as in e.g. `all_entries.filter(e => e.enabled)`.
+**Exception:** in inline contexts, shorter names can improve clarity by reducing repetitive noise, such as in e.g. `all_entries.filter(e => e.enabled)`.

 ## Use Standard Vocabulary

 Prefer well-known words like "get" rather than synonyms like "obtain".
 Use boring, clear names almost all the time.
-Your code should require neither a dictionary nor a thesaurus.
+While fun, your code should require neither a dictionary nor a thesaurus.
+Unusual names suggest unusual behavior, so don't be misleading.

 **Exception:** don't be afraid to use jargon when it's suitable.
 If you're overloading the subtraction operator, it's okay, even preferred, to say "subtrahend".

 **Exception:** if you want to define something new with _very particular and maybe unusual_ semantics, it can be useful to choose a word that doesn't have baggage and define it to mean what you want.
+Consider leaving a comment.

 ## Avoid Most Abbreviations

-Your editor has autocomplete and it takes very little time to read "long" words.
+Your editor has autocomplete and your ability to parse streams of letters is not the bottleneck to your understanding.
+Don't be afraid of _authentication_, _rasterization_ or even _canonicalization_.\* It's better to spend the extra milliseconds now and avoid ambiguity and confusion later.

-If you really want to, only do it if they are at least one of:
+If you really want to abbreviate things, only do it if they are at least one of:
   - _common in English_, such as "appt" for "appointment"
   - _obvious in context_, such as referring to the `mag` of a `Vector3`

+\* I tried to come up with non _-tion_ words, but those nounified verbs come up all the time!

 ## Initialisms are Words

 Treat initialisms and acronyms as words for the purposes of casing.
-Write `OwaspVpnHttpHandler` instead of `OWASPVPNHTTPHandler`.
-(I hope this example is self-explanatory.)
+Don't write `OWASPVPNHTTPHandler`; write `OwaspVpnHttpHandler`.
+I hope this example is self-explanatory.

 As a bonus, some tools (e.g. IntelliJ) have built-in fuzzy-search behavior that returns higher-quality results when initialisms are capitalized as words.